yasindevops/Project104-Roman-numerals-conventor/README.md

    - The application stack should be created with new AWS resources.

-   - The application stack should take the name of your Key Pair as a parameter from the user;
+   - The application stack should take the name of your Key Pair as a parameter from the user.

    - The application should run on Amazon Linux 2 EC2 Instance.